A geometric construction of $U(\mathfrak{n})$ for affine Kac-Moody algebras of type $\tilde{\mathsf{C}}_{n}$: Abstract

 \section{Abstract}

-Inspired by the work of Geiss, Leclerc and Schr\"oer~\cite{GLS3} we realize the enveloping algebra of the positive part of an affine Kac-Moody Lie algebra of Dynkin type $\tsfC_n$ as an convolution algebra of constructible functions on the varieties of locally free representations of the corresponding 1-Iwanaga-Gorenstein algebra $H=H_\CC(C,D,\Ome)$ with minimal symmetrizer.
-To this end we exploit the fact that in this situation $H$ is gentle, and and the same time we use generalized reflection functors.
+Inspired by the work of Geiss, Leclerc and Schröer~\cite{GLS3} we realize the enveloping algebra of the positive part of an affine Kac-Moody Lie algebra of Dynkin type $\tsfC_n$ as a generalized composition algebra of constructible functions on the varieties of locally free representations of the corresponding 1-Iwanaga-Gorenstein algebra $H=H_\CC(C,D,\Ome)$ with minimal symmetrizer $D$.
+To this end, we exploit in several ways the fact that in this situation $H$ is a string algebra.

 \parskip2mm